zrygan/Epytoml/docs/source/Epytoml/ShortcutMiner.rst

 What is ShortcutMiner?
 ----------------------
 | ShortcutMiner is an Epytoml submodule that is used to get shortcuts from given texts.
-| Shortcuts mined are the words that occur more in the text, with their occurance count more than 1.
+| Shortcuts mined are the words that occur more in the text, with their occurrence count more than 1.

 Using ShortcutMiner
 -------------------

-| Importing Meaningless
+| Importing ShortcutMiner

 .. code-block:: python

-    from Epytoml.Notaker import Notaker
+    from Epytoml import Notaker
-    from Epytoml.Notaker import ShortcutMiner
+    from Epytoml import ShortcutMiner

 | Importing mined shortcuts to Notaker